Before I show you how to start a blog, I've got to tell you some good news and some bad news:

 - Make it memorable – If you want people to come back to your site then you better have a memorable domain.

 - Use your name – Lot's of bloggers just use their names for their domain name.
 Some popular examples include amylynnandrews.com and byregina.com.
-This is a good option if you want to build your personal brand, but it will make it a lot harder to sell your website in the future.
+This is a good option if you want to build your personal brand, but it's not a good option if you plan to sell your site in the future.

 As for domain extensions, there are a lot of different ones to choose from nowadays.
 I recommend going with a .com as it's the most trusted and well-known extension.